 The Master of Journalism Degree is an intense professional and academic program.
 Committed to the ultimate success of our students, we believe a valuable addition to your journalism education is applied experience.
-As such, four months of practical experience is a requirement for graduation.
+As such, two months of practical experience is a requirement for graduation.

 We encourage you to utilize our Apprenticeships Program to help meet the graduation requirement.
 Although arranging all required practical experience through this program is not always possible, it has consistently proven to be a valuable resource.